elugens/hello-javascript/docs/browser-related-questions/browser-document/searching-getelement-queryselector.md

   <div>
   <div><strong>Interview Response:</strong> The main rule for naming an element's ID attribute is that it must be unique within the document, ensuring each ID refers to only one specific element.
 </div><br/>
   <div><strong>Technical Response:</strong> The id has to be unique.
 In the document, there can only be one element with the supplied id.
 When there are several elements with the same id, the behavior of methods that use it, such as documents, is unpredictable. getElementById may return an element at random from this list.
 Please abide by the rules and keep your id unique.
-In addition, you should avoid
 </div>
   </div>
 </details>